 IDeCo Investor Categories and Monthly Contributions Limits

-While iDeCo offers a much longer time horizon for investment than NISA, contribution limits are more diminutive.
+While iDeCo offers a much longer time horizon for investment than NISA accounts, contribution limits are more diminutive.
 A smaller monthly contribution limit for a long-term, retirement-oriented account makes sense.
 The program intends to incentivize people to take responsibility for their retirement.
 Not become obscenely wealthy through tax privileges.

 iDeCo Monthly Contribution Limits